MicrosoftDocs/cpp-docs/docs/c-language/conversions-from-signed-integral-types.md

 ---
-title: "Conversions from Signed Integral Types" ms.date: "10/02/2019"
+title: "Conversions from signed integral types" ms.date: "10/02/2019"
 helpviewer_keywords: ["integral conversions, from signed", "integers, converting", "conversions [C++], integral", "data type conversion [C++], signed and unsigned integers", "type conversion [C++], signed and unsigned integers"] ms.assetid: 5eea32f8-8b14-413d-acac-c063b3d118d7
 ---
-# Conversions from Signed Integral Types
+# Conversions from signed integral types

-When a signed integer is converted to an integer or floating-point type, if the original value is representable in the result type the value is unchanged.
+When a signed integer is converted to an integer or a floating-point type, if the original value is representable in the result type, the value is unchanged.

-When converting a signed integer to an integer of greater size, the value is sign-extended.
-When converting to an integer of smaller size the high-order bits are truncated.
-The result is interpreted using the result type, as shown in this example.
+When a signed integer is converted to an integer of greater size, the value is sign-extended.
+When converted to an integer of smaller size, the high-order bits are truncated.
+The result is interpreted using the result type, as shown in this example:

 ```C
 int i = -3;